MauraSlavin/financeslaravel/README.md

   <h3>transField</h3>
   <p>The corresponding field in the local transactions table.</p>
+  <p>NOTE: trans_date and clear_date look like "trans date" and "clear date" in the database.
+The "_" is there, but not displaying in MySQL Workbench.</p>

   <h3>formulas</h3>
   <p>How the csv data needs to be manipulated to assign the transactions fields correctly.
 This is what is allowed:</p>